royhershko/rick_and_morty/README.md

-# Rick and Morty Flask App
+# Rick and Morty App

 This application serves as a simple backend to interact with the Rick and Morty API, providing information about characters.